winsbe01/bathouselabs.com/_posts/2009-05-29-Death-of-a-Flame.markdown

+---
+layout: dA
+title: Death of a Flame
+category: writing
+---

 When life begins, a single spark
 Jumps out to kiss a piece of bark
 And steadily, there comes a light